philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 ## Task \#4: Enable and disable buttons depending on visit data

 Once users have looked up the visit, we would like them to use the Check In button to check in for that visit.
-We would like to enable **Check In** button for to supply actual times for visits that have been previously scheduled. i.e. when the visit record has been located (not blank), record status is active, and the visit has not started yet so the actual start value is blank.
+We would like to enable **Check In** button to enter actual times for visits that have been previously scheduled. i.e. when the visit record has been located (not blank), record status is active, and the visit has not started yet so the actual start value is blank.
 In order to do this we are going to use the **Display Mode** property of the two buttons.
 This can be changed in the dropdown menu or in the shortcut menu.
 Having set this property we are going to test this functionality using the code value from the previous task.

 1. Select the **Check In button** and click on the **Display Mode** property of the button in the advanced section of the Properties tab

-2. Enter the expression below in the function bar as the OnSelect property:
+2. Enter the expression below in the function bar as the Display Mode property:

       ```
       If(!IsBlank(Visit)